Zhen Lian

 Papers under review/revision

-1. Labor Cost Free-Riding in the Gig Economy.
+3. Labor Cost Free-Riding in the Gig Economy.
 Joint work with Sébastien Martin and Garrett van Ryzin.
-Under review.
+Under major revision at Management Science.

 • Honorable mention, RMP 2021 Jeff McGill Student Paper Award